 Peat moss is hydrophilic, which means it absorbs water easily during hydration.
 It also has a high nutrient capacity.
 As a result, your plants can get all of the nutrients they need from the roots.
 Peat moss, on the other hand, is acidic and costly.
 Also, it isn’t a sustainable product though it is versatile.

 As hydroponic growers, we often look to new and innovative materials.
 Suppose you’ve been considering an alternative for Rockwool that is better suited for growing hydroponic plants without soil.
-In that case, I hope this article has helped introduce you to some potential options that will work for the hydroponic system.
+In that case, We hope this article has helped introduce you to some potential options that will work for the hydroponic system.

 In this list, Rice hulls are my favorite alternative.
 But each one works well in various situations.